 If you’re threatened with eminent domain, you might be wondering if you can stop the process.
 In most cases, you won’t be able to prevent the government from acquiring your land, but you are entitled to just compensation under eminent domain law.
 Learn more about eminent domain generally and what you’re entitled to receive, or continue reading to learn about the Colorado eminent domain process, your rights as a property owner and hiring a Colorado eminent domain attorney.

-We are a nationwide eminent domain law firm with attorneys licensed in Colorado and elsewhere around the country.
+We are an eminent domain law firm with attorneys licensed in Colorado.
 We have experience representing landowners who are impacted by highway and transit projects, pipeline projects, natural gas storage facility projects, redevelopment projects, acquisitions for municipal buildings, inverse condemnation, regulatory takings and much more.
 We only represent property owners, never the condemning authority or government.

 Did you know that most eminent domain attorneys work on a contingent fee basis?
 With this fee structure, the attorney assumes the risk of earning a fee.
 Also, Colorado has passed legislation that requires the government to pay property owner’s attorney’s fees when the statutory threshold is met.